BoGGoG/learnHaskell/README.md

 This is just a repo with which I am learning

-a) Haskel from the Book "Haskell Programming from First Principles"
+1. Haskel from the Book "Haskell Programming from First Principles"
-b) Getting used to git
+2. Getting used to git